techBoolo/algorithms-using-javascript/README.md

 # Algorithm using javascript

-do the algorithms once in a while for each algorithm problem statement please refer the web
+do the algorithms once in a while.

+for each algorithm problem statement please refer the web

 ## Project organization